 So, 21st Century resumes must operate effectively on several levels not required of resumes in the past.

-Being Found Is Critical
+Being Found by Employers Is Critical

 For a job seeker to be considered for any job, their resume (or other Internet presence, like a social network profile) must contain the keywords the employer or recruiter is using to find resumes meeting the requirements of the jobs being filled.

-The applicant could be the best person for the job, but - to be considered for the job- the applicant's resume must be found by the person searching through the resumes for the best applicants.
+The applicant could be the best person for the job, but — to be considered for the job — the applicant’s resume must be found by the person searching through the resumes for the best applicants.

 The content of a “find-able” resume is designed to leverage typical search technology in:

-board resume databases
+- Jobboard resume databases

-- Employer applicant
+- Employer applicant tracking systems

 - Employer email systems